Derbyshire County Cricket Club is delighted to announce the Boys’ Academy intake for the 2022 season.

 The Academy headed up by Head of Talent Pathway, Daryn Smit, will be working throughout the winter period with ten young cricketers, from the ages of 16 to 19, training at the Incora County Ground, Gateway Centre.

-The players have been working closely with Derbyshire County Cricket Club coaching staff and support staff including Gareth Marshall (Player Pathway Officer), Mal Loye (Assistant Coach, Batting Lead), Billy Godleman (Derbyshire Captain), Ben Hutchinson (Age Group Pathway Coach), Andrew Jackman (U18 Boys Coach) and Matt Mayer (Strength & Conditioning Coach).
+The players will be working closely with Derbyshire County Cricket Club coaching staff and support staff including Gareth Marshall (Player Pathway Officer), Ajmal Shahzad (Assistant Coach, Bowling Lead), Chris Highton (Derbyshire CCC Analyst and Pathway Coach), Ben Hutchinson (Age Group Pathway Coach) and Matt Mayer (Strength & Conditioning Coach).

-Of the nine players, two were part of the Mini Academy Programme last year, while the other seven players have been a part of the Academy Programme for two years.
+Of the ten players, six have been a part of the Mini Academy or Academy Programme for the last three years.

-The winter programme consists of coaching for three hours at a time, twice a week focusing on individual and small group work.
-This includes identifying different themes, game scenarios, technique and plans with the coaches.
-Meyer has also been working the players hard to improve their fitness, strength, agility, speed and movement patterns throughout the winter.
+The winter programme will consist of coaching for three hours at a time, twice a week focusing on individual and small group work.
+In February, the Academy group will also experience a cricket tour to Desert Springs (Spain) which will combine training and matches throughout the week.
+Mayer will also be working the players hard to improve their fitness, strength, agility, speed and movement patterns throughout the winter.

 Daryn Smit said “I am delighted with the group of players that we have assembled.
 The quality of our Academy group over the past two years, although heavily impacted by covid, has been fantastic and I am confident that this group can go on to reach even greater heights both individually and as a group”.